 6. Save each part to its own file

-9 - Select the hoop size for saving design parts to hard disk (Picture No. 7).
-It should be the same hoop size as was chosen in step 5 above (or larger hoop size supported by your embroidery machine).
+9 - Select the hoop size for saving design parts to the hard disk (Picture No. 7).
+It should be the same hoop size as was chosen in step 5 above (or a larger hoop size supported by your embroidery machine).

 7. Choose hoop size, same as was used for splitting or larger